Meet Your Instructor

 This Animation School

-We are offering both 2D and 3D training so that you will have a diverse skill set which makes you more employable as an animator.
+I am offering both 2D and 3D training so that you will have a diverse skill set which makes you more employable as an animator.
 With the ability to animate in both 2D and 3D you are more likely to be able to start a career in animation.
 If your already in the industry, you’ll be less likely to be without work.

 Feel free to take 2D or 3D.
-But we need to let you know that most animators know only 2D animation or 3D animation.
+But I need to let you know that most animators know only 2D animation or 3D animation.
 When you Cross train and come out with a 2D/3D demo reel potential employers will find you more valuable because you will be more qualified to work on any project that may come through the door, and even train new or existing employees to work on new 2D or 3D projects.

 Learning animation requires a tone of dedication and self-motivation.
 Many people who decide to train in animation feel like they need education credentials such as a diploma or BA/University degree from a brick and mortar school.
 The truth is, animation studios ultimately hire animators based on the quality of their demo reel (very similar to how an actor/actress is hired based on the outcome of their audition).
 There are many great brick and mortar schools that offer animation training, and a diploma/BA may come in handy later in life.
 However, online animation training has become completely acceptable in the industry, it’s a good way to specialize without having to take other classes you don’t particularly need and is usually more cost effective.
 A great demo reel will always win the job over education credentials with a poor demo reel.